 According to research, about 90% Apple users have come across the problem of Apple SuperDrive not working when playing DVD on Mac.
 Of course, they have tried their best to figure out the proper way to deal with this complicated question.
 But most of time, they failed.
 For this reason, in this article, we list some common & professional Apple SupperDrive (optical drive & USB SuperDrive) not working issues and solutions for users.
 Just keep reading on.

-Can't fix various SuperDrive not working issues like DVD disc stuck, SuperDrive not recognized on Mac?
+Can't fix SuperDrive not working issues like DVD stuck, SuperDrive not recognized on Mac?
 Try MacX DVD Ripper Pro to easily rip DVDs with region codes, CSS, RCE, Dsiney X-project DRM, new DVD, 99-title DVD, damaged & unplayable DVD, etc. to MP4, AVI, MKV, MOV, etc. at GPU hardware accelerated 5X faster speed so as to play DVDs on Mac without using Superdrive or other external DVD drives/player.

 Table of Content